Unishkhadka/Todo_php/README.md

 Welcome to the Simple PHP Todo App repository!
 This is a basic todo application built using PHP, designed to help you manage your tasks in a straightforward manner.
 This project serves as a starting point for those who want to understand the fundamentals of building a web application with PHP.

 ## Features
+-  **User Registration and Signup:** Register and sign up to have your own personalized todo list.
 - **Add Tasks:** Easily add new tasks to your todo list.
 - **Update Tasks:** Modify tasks easily if necessary.
 - **Delete Tasks:** Remove tasks from your list when they are no longer needed or completed.